LifeMap: Academic, Career and Transfer Planning

 Through this component, you can explore ways to expand your social network and maximize the relationships you develop as part of your academic experience at the College.

 E-portfolios are the perfect way to display your skills, growth and achievements to future employers as well to reflect on what you have learned.
 Beginning in the Learning Community Seminar for First Year Students and continuing in other courses throughout their college careers, BHCC students construct e-portfolios in which they display and reflect on written, visual, audio and other work they create at the College.

-Embracing the diversity of its college community, Bunker Hill Community College recognizes the individual needs of its students.
-Our academic advisors provide ongoing academic advising services to strengthen, nurture and empower you to make sound and responsible academic decisions through your educational career at the College.
+As an institution that embraces diversity, Bunker Hill Community College recognizes the individual needs of its students.
+Our advisors provide ongoing advising services to strengthen, nurture and empower you to make sound and responsible decisions through your educational career at the College.

 Job Search and Career Events

 Workshops and individual sessions to help you in all aspects of finding and keeping employment are offered.
-Offerings include resume writing, interviewing skills, marketing yourself, networking, LinkedIn, how to use online and social networking sites for job searches, mock interviews, and our InterviewStream video recording platform.
-Students and alumni have around-the-clock web access to BHCC’s CareerConnect where they can search and apply for jobs and internships targeted for BHCC students.
+Offerings include resume writing, interviewing skills, marketing yourself, networking, LinkedIn, how to use online and social networking sites for job searches, mock interviews.
 Hot jobs are also posted weekly in D-hallway and on LifeMap bulletin boards.

 A series of industry-focused Career Fairs are open to students and alumni during the fall and spring.
 These events offer an opportunity to engage directly with professionals in your field as well as find internships, part-time, seasonal or full-time employment.